Off The Grid

 What is the cost for the weekend and what does it include?

-The cost is $80/person and $40/child (12 and under).
+The cost is $80/person.
 These costs cover all of your food for the weekend, your lodging, course materials and all other costs for the weekend.

 What do we need to bring?